 Elevate Branson's project has received more than $3 million in public and private funds to date.

 The city will add a flood wall at a wastewater treatment plant.

 The average weekly figure is $989, a 7.9% increase, in the fourth quarter.

-Newsmakers in the areas of accounting, banking & finance, education, health care, law and media.
+Newsmakers in the areas of banking, communications, education, engineering, nonprofit and retail.

 Company commissions locally produced pieces that highlight takeaways of the pandemic.